DoviniJ/GxEprs/README.md

 ```
 B_out.gxe.sum - This contains GWEIS summary statistics of all interaction SNP effects, when the outcome is binary.

 In addition to the output files, users can assign the function to an object and call each component in the output files separately.
-See the topic GWEIS_binary (page 7) in manual.pdf for examples.
+See the topic GWEIS_binary (page 9) in manual.pdf for examples.

 **Command**
 ```
-PRS_binary(plink_path, "mydata", summary_input = "B_out.trd.sum", summary_output = "B_trd")
+x <- PRS_binary(plink_path, "mydata", summary_input = "B_out.trd.sum")

+sink("B_trd.sscore") #to create a file in the working directory write.table(x, sep = " ", row.names = FALSE, quote = FALSE) #to write the output
+sink() #to save the output

-PRS_binary(plink_path, "mydata", summary_input = "B_out.add.sum", summary_output = "B_add")
+y <- PRS_binary(plink_path, "mydata", summary_input = "B_out.add.sum")

+sink("B_add.sscore") #to create a file in the working directory write.table(y, sep = " ", row.names = FALSE, quote = FALSE) #to write the output
+sink() #to save the output

-PRS_binary(plink_path, "mydata", summary_input = "B_out.gxe.sum", summary_output = "B_gxe")
+z <- PRS_binary(plink_path, "mydata", summary_input = "B_out.gxe.sum")

+sink("B_gxe.sscore") #to create a file in the working directory write.table(z, sep = " ", row.names = FALSE, quote = FALSE) #to write the output
+sink() #to save the output
 ```
 As explained above, “mydata” is the prefix of the PLINK format files, “B_out.trd.sum” is summary statistics generated from previous functions and used as an input for this function to construct PRS.
-Finally, "B_trd" is an output file name that can be defined by user.
 These commands compute polygenic risk scores for each individual in the target dataset and outputs the files B_trd.sscore, B_add.sscore and B_gxe.sscore respectively.

 **Output**
 ```